The Administrative Policies

 TAP NO. 30: AFFIRMATIVE ACTION, EQUAL EDUCATIONAL AND EMPLOYMENT OPPORTUNITY, AND HUMAN RELATIONS IN THE WORKPLACE AND CLASSROOM

 The University is committed to the principles of equal educational and employment opportunity for all qualified persons.
-The University is further committed to nondiscriminatory human relations in the classroom and workplace, without regard to the person’s race, color, gender, sexual orientation, age, religion, national origin, marital status, genetic history, or disability.
+The University is further committed to nondiscriminatory human relations in the classroom and workplace, without regard to the person’s race, color, gender, sexual orientation, age, religion, national origin, marital status, genetic history, Veteran status, or disability.
 All of these classes and any other forms of discrimination are totally antithetical to the policy of the University.
 Moreover, proactive efforts will be taken to develop programs which would extend the general commitment of the University.

 Duquesne University is, however, an educational institution operated in affiliation with the Roman Catholic Church in the United States.
 Nothing in this Policy should be construed as a waiver either of the Constitutional or statutory rights which Duquesne University enjoys as a religiously-affiliated organization.
 In particular Duquesne University reserves the right to specify as a qualification for employment the ability and willingness to support the values of Catholicism as set forth in the University’s Mission Statement.